javimuu/detect-language/README.md

 # detect-language
-Select a language and find all string occurred in webpage
+Select a language and find all string occurred in webpage.
+You can select language according to your need.